antonyvam/nDTomo/README.md

 The aim of this library is to generate tools for the following:
 1. **Generation of multi-modal and multi-dimensional phantoms**
-2. **Simulation of various computed tomography data acquisition strategies**
+2. **Simulation of various pencil beam computed tomography data acquisition strategies**
 3. **Creation of demonstration scripts** for:
    - Integration of XRD-CT data
    - Processing and correcting sinograms and radiographs for X-ray computed tomography data for various artefacts
-4. **Application of computed tomography reconstruction algorithms** from basic principles to practical applications
+4. **Application of computed tomography reconstruction algorithms**
 5. **Dimensionality reduction of chemical imaging data and data analysis through multi-peak fitting**

 ![XRD-CT](assets/xrdct.png)